axioned/handbook/src/content/docs/Playbook/who-we-serve.md

 Whether it’s a website or application (app) - we bring ideas to life and help existing businesses grow.

-We typically work with/partner with the following ICPs (Ideal Client Profiles).
+We typically work and partner with the following ICPs (Ideal Client Profiles).

 ### ICP #1 - High-Growth Consumer Services Businesses Dependent on Web Lead Gen for Growth
 - Businesses that rely on - and invest in - their website as a critical lead generation and conversion engine.